lawzava/mynews/README.md

 ## Installation

-For linux users a snap package is available through `snap install mynews`.
+For `snap` users a snap package is available through `snap install mynews`.

 Otherwise, pre-built binaries that are available in `releases` are recommended.